citysciencelab/urban-model-platform/docs/content/03-architecture/keycloak.md

+(Keycloak)=
 # Keycloak

  Keycloak is an open-source Identity and Access Management (IAM) solution that provides user authentication, authorization, and single sign-on capabilities.
 It enables secure access to applications and services by managing user identities and permissions.
 In the Urban Model Platform, Keycloak serves as the central authentication server, handling access control across components.

+## Securing Model Servers and Processes
+ You can secure processes and model servers in keycloak by adding users to special client roles.
+In order to secure a specific process, create a role named `modelserver_processid`, in order to secure all processes of a model server just create a role named `modelserver`.
+The ids correspond to the keys used in the providers.yaml.

 # Configure keycloak